lamberta/devkit-doc/native/ios-guide.md

 # iOS Development Guide

-This guide takes you through the entire process of developing for iOS devices with the Game Closure SDK.
+This guide takes you through the entire process of developing for iOS devices with the Game Closure DevKit.

 ## [Overview](./ios-stages.html)